OPM/ResInsight/docs/ResultInspection.md

 Pressure for the selected cell, at the current time step, is marked on the plot as a vertical line, and a large circle marks the scalar value of the cell (formation volume factor/viscosity).
 RV for the selected cell is also shown.

-## Relative Permeability Plot
+## Relative Permeability Plot (Eclipse Cases Only)

 Show the Relative Permeability Plot window by selecting **Windows -> Relative Permeability Plot**.
+When it is turned on, it will only be visible when the active view is a view of an Eclipse case.

 ![]({{ site.baseurl }}/images/relParm.png)